haiphucnguyen/haiphucnguyen/README.md

 ## 💼 About Me

-- 🧠 Experienced enterprise architect with a strong focus on system design, scalability, and maintainability
+- 🧱 Experienced enterprise architect with a strong focus on system design, scalability, and maintainability
-- 🧩 Expert in applying design patterns, clean architecture principles, and modular design across complex systems
+- 📐 Applies design patterns and clean architecture to create modular, maintainable, and well-structured systems
 - ⚙️ DevOps practitioner embracing automation, infrastructure-as-code, and container orchestration
 - 🚀 Passionate about building open-source tools that streamline collaboration, enhance productivity, and empower developers
 - 🛠️ Committed to delivering solutions that are **flexible, testable, and easy to evolve**